White Sox vs. Padres Player Props Betting Odds

 MLB Props Today: San Diego Padres

-- Nick Martinez (5-4) will take to the mound for the Padres and make his ninth start of the season.
+- The Padres will send Michael Wacha (13-4) to the mound for his 24th start this season.

 |Opponent